imissyouso/textmagic-rest-csharp/README.md

 # TextMagic C# / .Net SDK

-This library provides you with an easy solution to send SMS and receive replies by integrating TextMagic SMS Gateway to your C# / .Net application.
+This library provides you with an easy way to send SMS and receive replies, by integrating the TextMagic SMS Gateway into your C# / .Net application.

-## What is TextMagic?
+## What Is TextMagic?
-TextMagic's application programming interface (API) provides the communication link between your application and TextMagic’s SMS Gateway, allowing you to send and receive text messages and to check the delivery status of text messages you’ve already sent.
+TextMagic’s application programming interface (API) provides the communication link between your application and TextMagic’s SMS Gateway, allowing you to send and receive text messages and to check the delivery status of text messages you’ve already sent.

 For detailed documentation, please visit [http://docs.textmagictesting.com/](http://docs.textmagictesting.com/)